hammerheim-game/hammerheim-rules/3-warbands.md

 Hate Dark Elves: All warriors in a Shadow Warrior Warband (excluding any Hired Swords) have an unyielding Hatred for Dark Elves.
-Excellent Sight: Elves have eyesight unmatched by mere humans.
-All the Elves in a Shadow Warrior Warband can spot Hidden enemies from twice as far away as other warriors (i.e. twice their Initiative in inches).
 Distaste for Poison: The use of poisons and various drugs is a Dark Elf specialty.
 As such, it is frowned upon by Shadow Warriors, even more so than by other High Elves.
 Warriors in